A Week in Tongariro: Walking Through Volcanoes, Emerald Lakes, and Middle-Earth

 A gentle day.
 The Silica Rapids Track is a 7km loop (2.5 hours) from Whakapapa Village through tussock and beech forest to milky-blue terraces of silica deposits fed by geothermal springs.
 The rapids themselves are small — this isn't whitewater — but the blue-white mineral formations against the dark bush are beautiful in a quiet way.

-Afterward, I explored the DOC Visitor Centre at Whakapapa.
-The exhibits on Tongariro's volcanic history are genuinely excellent — I learned that Ruapehu erupted as recently as 2007, and that the volcanic alert system operates on a scale of 0-5.
-We were at Level 1 ("minor volcanic unrest") during my visit, which apparently is normal.
+Afterward, explore the DOC Visitor Centre at Whakapapa.
+The exhibits on Tongariro's volcanic history are genuinely excellent — Ruapehu erupted as recently as 2007, and the volcanic alert system runs on a scale of 0-5, the same scale that monitors Rotorua's geysers and mud pools up north.
+The park sat at Level 1 ("minor volcanic unrest") through the season, which is entirely normal.

 Day 6 — Ohakune: The Gateway Nobody Mentions

 Most people stay in National Park Village.
-I think Ohakune is better — it's a proper town (4,500 people) with cafes, restaurants, and a character that National Park Village lacks.
+Ohakune is arguably better — a proper town (4,500 people) with cafes, restaurants, and a character the village lacks.
 It's also the gateway to the Ohakune Old Coach Road, a 15km mountain bike/walking trail along a historic rail route with spectacular engineering — stone viaducts, curved tunnels, and views of Ruapehu's south face.

-I rented a mountain bike from TCB Bikes (NZD 55/day, ~$34) and rode the coach road in about three hours.
+Rent a mountain bike from TCB Bikes (NZD 55/day, ~$34) and ride the coach road in about three hours.
 The Hapuawhenua Viaduct — a curved steel and stone bridge high above the bush — is one of those structures that makes you think about the people who built it a century ago with hand tools.

-Lunch at Eat Takeaway in Ohakune: the best meat pies I had in New Zealand, and I had a lot of meat pies.
+For lunch, Eat Takeaway in Ohakune serves the best meat pies in New Zealand — and that's a competitive field.
 The steak and cheese is NZD 7 (~$4) and it's better than it has any right to be.
-Ohakune is also the "Carrot Capital of New Zealand" — there's a giant carrot statue at the town entrance.
-I don't know why.
+Ohakune is also the "Carrot Capital of New Zealand" — there's a giant carrot statue at the town entrance, for reasons that remain pleasantly mysterious.

 Day 7 — Departure

 Last morning.
-I drove up to the Whakapapa ski area car park (closed for summer) just to see Ruapehu's glacier up close.
-Even in March, there was snow on the upper slopes.
-The mountain is 2,797m — the highest point in the North Island — and it's an active volcano with a crater lake at the summit that occasionally produces lahars (volcanic mud flows) down the mountain's flanks.
+Drive up to the Whakapapa ski area car park (closed for summer) just to see Ruapehu's glacier up close.
+Even in March, snow clings to the upper slopes — the North Island's modest share of the same ice that carved the fjords of the far south.
+The mountain is 2,797m — the highest point in the North Island — and it's an active volcano with a crater lake at the summit that occasionally produces lahars (volcanic mud flows) down its flanks.

-Standing there at 2,000m, looking out over the volcanic plateau with three volcanoes in view and not a single other person around, I thought: this is the New Zealand that doesn't make it onto the postcards.
-Not the fjords, not the glaciers, not the hobbits.
+Stand there at 2,000m, looking out over the volcanic plateau with three volcanoes in view and not another soul around, and this is the New Zealand that doesn't make it onto the postcards.
+Not the fjords, not the glaciers, not Queenstown's bungee bridges, not the hobbits.
 Just raw volcanic landscape, sacred ground, and the kind of quiet that makes you feel very small and very lucky.

-Absolutely.
-But I'd go in winter.
-Whakapapa Ski Area opens June through October — lift passes NZD 119/day (~$73) — and skiing on an active volcano sounds exactly like the kind of unhinged thing I'd enjoy.
-Plus, the Alpine Crossing in snow — with proper alpine gear and experience — is supposed to be extraordinary.
+Tongariro rewards a return trip — and winter is the time for it.
+Whakapapa Ski Area opens June through October, with lift passes at NZD 119/day (~$73), and skiing on an active volcano is exactly the kind of unhinged thrill worth chasing — a very different day out from the groomed South Island runs around Wanaka.
+Add the Alpine Crossing in snow — with proper alpine gear and experience — and it's supposed to be extraordinary.

 Just check that volcanic alert level first.